Market food stall

 - meat jerky, dried or glazed fruit

-- only whole fruit or vegetables are sold
+- selling whole fruit or vegetables only

 - the sale of the following, unless it forms a potentially hazardous food: